biancaalvess/Notifica-Site/README.md

 ## UPDATES

+### ✨ Immediate Notifications

+Now you receive **instant** notifications for each site visit!
+Each access generates an immediate email with visit information (IP, User-Agent, date/time).
+Perfect for knowing exactly when someone accesses your portfolio!

 ### Scheduled Daily Report

-Thanks to the suggestion by [**Atevilson Araujo**](https://www.linkedin.com/in/atevilson-araujo/), now emails are sent **only once a day, grouping all accesses.
+Thanks to the suggestion by [**Atevilson Araujo**](https://www.linkedin.com/in/atevilson-araujo/), the daily report happens at 5:00 PM, **grouping all daily accesses**.
 This prevents email overload and provides an organized overview of portfolio traffic.

 ### Bot Protection